Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Betting Trends

-- Carolina and its opponent have gone over 6 combined goals in 45 of 93 games this season.
+- In 45 games this season, Carolina and its opponent have combined for more than 6 goals.

-- The Hurricanes are 15-9 this season when favored on the moneyline.

-- The Panthers have claimed an upset victory in nine, or 69.2%, of the 13 games they have played while the underdog this season.

-- Florida is 9-3 when bookmakers have listed them as underdogs of +120 or longer on the moneyline.
+- Florida has a record of 9-3 in games when oddsmakers list the team at +120 or longer on the moneyline.

 Hurricanes Player Props